ibm-cloud-docs/FileStorage/adjustable-iops.md

 1. Go to your list of {{site.data.keyword.filestorage_short}}.
 From the {{site.data.keyword.cloud}} console, click **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic") > **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Select the volume from the list and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Modify File Share**.
 3. In the **Adjust Storage IOPS** section, make a new selection:
-    - For Endurance (Tiered IOPS), select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
+    - For Endurance (Tiered IOPS), select a different IOPS tier for your storage.
 You can increase the IOPS tier at any time.
 However, decreasing is available only once a month.
     - For Performance (Allocated IOPS), specify a new IOPS option for your storage by entering a value in the range 100 - 48,000 IOPS.
-(Be sure to look at any specific boundaries that are required by size in the order form.)
 4. Review your selection and the new pricing.
 Click **Modify**.
 5. Your new storage allocation is going to be available in a few minutes.

 ## Adjusting the IOPS on your Storage from the CLI
 {: #adjustingstepsCLI}